Skip to content

 Now, I thought ‘Radish Cake‘ would be some kind of red-hot-like-fire dish conjured by the Devil himself that would have burnt out my entire gastro-intestinal tract from the entry and exit points, and thought, well this is something a bit different.

 Still Bored At Work?
-Then Check Out: Bizarre Food - Weird Delicacies From Around The World
+Then Check Out: The Survivor Series - The Crazy Behind The Scenes Logistics

 So I ordered it – here it is below: